Gauge Invariant Propagators and States in Quantum Electrodynamics

-The gauge invariant propagator dresses every point excitation of the Dirac field by a Coulomb electric field sourced by the corresponding point charge.
-This is the central result of applying the bFP trick to QED.
-As with the particle considered in the first section, the transverse dressing will be determined dynamically by the remaining integral over gauge invariant variables.
+Thus the gauge invariant propagator dresses every point excitation of the Dirac field by a Coulomb electric field sourced by the corresponding point charge.
+This is the key result we wish to emphasize for spinor QED, and it parallels that found for scalar QED.
+Again, as with scalar QED, the transverse dressing will be determined dynamically by the remaining integral over gauge invariant variables.